mosqueteer/CavBench/datasets/readme.md

 # CavBench datasets:

-The datasets come in two formats, cvv and xml.
+The datasets come in two formats, csv and xml.
 The former is more compact than the latter.

 The datasets are the following:

 *Ground truth* :

+ - CavBench/datasets/ground_truth_csv.zip
+ - CavBench/datasets/ground_truth_xml.zip

+*KVFinder* :

- - CavBench/datasets/ground_truth_csv/
+ - CavBench/datasets/kvfinder_csv.zip
- - CavBench/datasets/ground_truth_xml/
+ - CavBench/datasets/kvfinder_xml.zip